 COVID-19 (Coronavirus) Information and Resources

 COVID-19 is the disease caused by a new coronavirus called SARS-CoV-2.
 The Government is leading the response in Ireland to this national public health risk and providing up to date information and advice at www.gov.ie.
-Two key documents are the
+Key documents are:

 Work Safely Protocol

-The Work Safely Protocol is the 2nd revision of the Return to Work Safely Protocol first published in May 2020.
+The Work Safely Protocol is the 3rd revision of the Return to Work Safely Protocol first published in May 2020.
 It is a general document that applies to all work sectors.
 The Protocol incorporates the current advice on Public Health measures needed to reduce the spread of COVID-19 in the community and workplaces.
 It sets out the minimum measures required to facilitate the re-opening of workplaces following temporary closures, and the ongoing safe operation of those workplaces.
+The latest technical updates include the inclusion of new symptoms associated with the Delta variant of COVID-19 and additional information on ventilation, and vaccinations.

 Submission completed, thank you!